tilt-dev/tilt.specs/container_restart_without_docker.md

 #### Can we just, like, not?
 1. Deprecate the `container_restart` directive
-2. Implement entry point overriding at the image level
+2. Implement entry point overriding at the image level (already done).
-3. Document how to use `live_update` with non-hot-reloading runtimes by using a wrapper script and adding a trigger to kick off the wrapper's restart functionality.
+3. Document how to use `live_update` with non-hot-reloading runtimes.
+This makes the UI:
+   1. Commit the restart wrapper script to your repo.
+   2. Add the wrapper script to your docker image (or we need to add a feature to allow users to specify extra image files in their Tiltfile).
+   3. Override the image's entrypoint in the Tiltfile to use the wrapper script.
+   4. Add a `run` to your `live_update` that triggers on restart.txt.

-This is a really nasty UI for a feature in which we've previously invested a lot of time to make as intuitive as possible.
+This is a really nasty UI for a feature in which we've previously invested a lot of time to make as easy to onboard as possible.
+It also causes a user to worry about having different Dockerfiles for dev and prod.

 ### Recommendation